overlay image

 Modern Languages (DN541) [4 Year]

-This four-year degree is designed for students who wish to study at least two languages: French, German, Italian or Spanish.
+This four-year degree is designed for students who wish to study at least two languages: French, German, Italian, Spanish or Portuguese.
 Students applying through the CAO select DN541 and choose two languages.
 A third language may be added on registration.
 Students will develop an advanced linguistic ability and a sophisticated level of cultural competence, enabling them to communicate fluently in a broad range of professional and social contexts.
 In third year, all BA Modern Languages students spend a full year abroad studying at one of our partner universities.
-This course is ideal for students who enjoy modern languages and want to live and work effectively in a multilingual environments.
+This course is ideal for students who enjoy modern languages and want to live and work effectively in a multilingual environment.

 Skip to content